 - Putting different colored foods on their plate.

-- Cutting their sandwich with a fun shaped cookie cutter.
+- Cutting their sandwich with a fun shaped cookie cutter or sandwich cutters.

 While these meal activities are fun for the child to see and experience, it also provides an opportunity for conversation about the food.